aayush4515/mobile-app-dev-course/README.md

 - Project 8: Planets <br />
 A multi-page app that provides information about different planets in the solar system.
 Concepts Learned: Multipages, Routing, AppShell.xaml, TabBar, etc.

+- Project 9: MoonShot <br />
+A multipage app that enables users to learn abou NASA's Artemis Missions.

 (More projects will be added as the course progresses.)

 ---